List of accidents and incidents involving the DC-3 in 1940

 This is a list of accidents and incidents involving Douglas DC-3 variants that have taken place in the year 1940, including aircraft based on the DC-3 airframe such as the Douglas C-47 Skytrain and Lisunov PS-84.
-Military accidents are included; and hijackings and incidents of terrorism are covered, although acts of war are outside the scope of this list.
+Hijackings and incidents of terrorism are included, as are military accidents, although acts of war are outside the scope of this list.